jonjperkins/odin-kittens-flickr-api-project/README.md

-This project is a Rails app set up to be a data-producing API.
+This project sets up a Rails app to be a data-producing API for info about kittens.
 Project details and idea credit to <a href="http://www.theodinproject.com/ruby-on-rails/apis?ref=lnav">The Odin Project</a>.